-The Piedras Blancas Lighthouse was completed in 1875 and a two story Victorian style dwelling was completed in 1876.
+The Piedras Blancas Light Station was completed in 1875 and a two story Victorian style dwelling was completed in 1876.
 The original tower was 100 feet tall and a housed a first-order Fresnel lens.
 A fog signal building and additional keeper's dwelling were added in 1905.

 The Bureau of Land Management has assumed administrative control and is in the process of initiating restoration and stabilization projects.
 The Bureau has completed a planning framework that will guide these activities.

-The Piedras Blancas Lighthouse website provides to all parties who are interested in the future of the Piedras Blancas Light Station, a focal point for news and tour information.
+The Piedras Blancas Light Station website provides to all parties who are interested in the future of the Piedras Blancas Light Station, a focal point for news and tour information.
 The Bureau of Land Management is committed to a Community based partnership in restoring and managing this Historic resource.

 News - BLM Announced - Light Station Open to Limited Public Tours